 On traditional dog food Rascal was lethargic, he shed in abundance and his appetite was mediocre.
 He was also low in his weight class, weighing in at just 64 pounds for a full sized male Golden Retriever.

 Since the dog food switch he has been energetic, focused, and calmer.
 He has also put on about 15 pounds in just one year after switching to homemade food.
 On a traditional diet we’re vacuuming at least once a day but now 1-2 a week.
 We no longer have to coax Rascal into mealtime and have finally developed a great eating schedule.

-How much homemade dog food should I feed my dogs?
+How much homemade dog food should my dog eat?

 This will definitely vary from dog to dog and I highly recommend speaking to your vet before going homemade.
 Generally speaking, for every 10 lbs your dog weighs is roughly 1/2 cup of prepared food.